 - Software Test Manager – In this position, you will lead the testing team.
 You will plan, coordinate, and manage the entire product testing process.

-- Lead Systems Engineer – You will be responsible for the entire software development process.
+- Lead Systems Engineer – This senior DevOps engineer job description includes being responsible for the entire software development process.
 You’ll provide progress reports on software design and development.

 DevOps certifications are professional qualifications that you can get after completing an exam.
 These can help you get a job because they verify your skills according to a set of standards.
-Below is a list of top-rated professional certifications you can use to upskill in your DevOps engineer career.
+Below is a list of the best DevOps certifications you can use to upskill and move forward in your career.

 Earning this certification proves that you can test and launch AWS cloud infrastructures.
 It also means that you can do the same with any cloud application as well.
-To qualify for this certification, you should have experience coding with at least one high-level programming language.
+To qualify for an AWS DevOps certification, you should have experience coding with at least one high-level programming language.